What are the UN Sustainable Development Goals?

 SDG 8: Decent work and economic growth

-Although global employment rates are on the up, there are still large pay disparities and many jobs fall into the ‘informal employment’ category, leading to insecure jobs and increased poverty.
+There are also still large pay disparities and many jobs fall into the ‘informal employment’ category, leading to insecure jobs and increased poverty.
 A sustainable economy must allow people to be engaged in stable employment that benefits the economy without harming the environment.

 Wealth obtained from economic growth should be redistributed effectively and invested sustainably to ensure all of society benefits.